fixie-ai/ai-jsx/packages/docs/docs/guides/ai-ui.md

 - JIT UI: React (`packages/create-react-app-demo/src/recipe/page.tsx`): We provide building block components, and the AI decides how to assemble them into the final output.
 - Choose your own adventure (`packages/create-react-app-demo/src/choose-your-adventure/index.tsx`); We teach the AI how to render text and buttons, and it chooses what to show.

+A live, deployed version of this demo is here: https://ai-jsx-create-react-app-demo.vercel.app/

 ### How To